Pit of Darkness: Plot

 After investigating, he becomes aware that he is trailed by a group of mysterious men who patronize a local nightclub called the Blue Baboon, which he and Julie decide to visit one evening.
-While there, in his confused mental state, Richard is constantly ceased by random and trivial occurences – a snatch of a popular song or a conversational nuance – which inexplicably strike a chord within him.
+While there, in his confused mental state, Richard is plagued by random and trivial occurrences – a snatch of a popular song or a conversational nuance – which inexplicably strike a chord within him.
 He experiences mental flashbacks so fleeting they are over as quickly as they begin.
 These and other events lead him to wonder if he may have been involved in criminal activity with some of the nightclub's regulars.
 Later, Richard is lured to a cottage in the countryside.
 He enters and hears the tick-tick-ticking of a bomb about to go off.
 He runs from the house, a split-second ahead of the shock waves that result from the explosion.
-It is this episode that appears finally to jolt his memory, and he believes he has disovered what has transpired during the past three weeks.
+It is this episode that appears finally to jolt his memory, and he believes he has discovered what has transpired during the past three weeks.